 1. How Men Lie

 how much money they have integrity.
-Are the men they are considering lying in their profiles (Yes, they are, roughly 100% of the time).
+Whether the men they are considering lying in their profiles (Yes, they are, roughly 100% of the time).
 But some lies are worse than others.
 One of the commonplace, but still malevolent lies employed by sleazy men is "I'm divorced," when, in fact, they may be juggling one (or more) wives and/or girlfriends.
 It's not just any man who can pull this off.
 To be successful they need to lack even a shred of humanity and also have a really good memory for names.
 If so, they can get away with it, often quite successfully.
 During my incarceration time dating online, I heard plenty of stories, sometimes from very intelligent women who were fooled by these lowlifes.

 But (believe it or not) the most common lie used by men is...height (?).
 Yes, height.
 And not just a little.
 Short guys will include something in their profile like "5'10," 170 pounds.
 Athletic.
 And toned.
 I hit the gym regularly."